Ozuna hits 2 HRs, Braves rough up Nola, Phillies 11-2

-ATLANTA (AP) — Marcell Ozuna homered twice and drove in four runs as the Atlanta Braves roughed up Aaron Nola and the Philadelphia Phillies 11-2 on Friday night.
+Marcell Ozuna homered twice and drove in four runs as Atlanta roughed up Aaron Nola and the Philadelphia Phillies 11-2 on Friday night.

 Travis d’Arnaud and Ozuna hit back-to-back homers off Nola in a four-run third inning.
 D’Arnaud, who drove in three runs, and Ozuna each got three hits.